ryanrodemoyer/git-evangelism/README.md

          `git checkout <branch-name>`
       * Create a new branch __and__ switch to it (shortcut).
          `git checkout -b <branch-name>`
-   * Start working on your feature and/or specific set of related changes.
+   * Start working on your story and/or specific set of related changes.
 Commit.
 Commit.
 Commit.
-   * When you're ready to merge changes with the parent branch:
+   * When you're ready to merge changes with the base branch:
       * Note: this scenario applies only when working locally.
 Merges occur in the Source Control Provider tool when colloborating in a team environment.
       * Commit, undo or stash all changes in workspace.
       * Switch to base branch.
          `git checkout <base-branch-name>`
-      * Merge feature branch in to base branch and force a merge-commit.
+      * Merge story branch into base branch and force a merge-commit.
-         `git merge <feature-branch-name> --no-ff`
+         `git merge <story-branch-name> --no-ff`
     * Detached Head
       * Switch your repository to a specific commit (enter detached head).
          `git checkout <commit-hash>`